Carnot rectifiability and Alberti representations: Independent Alberti representations implies differentiability

 Suppose that there exist $\varphi$-independent horizontally $\rho$-universal representations $\mathcal{A}_1,\ldots,\mathcal{A}_{n_1}$of $\mu\llcorner U$, for some $\rho>0$.
 Then for $\mu$-almost every $x_0\in U$, there exists a unique homogeneous homomorphism $Df(x_0):\mathbb G\to\mathbb H$ such that \eqref{eqn:PANSUDIFF} holds with $f,\varphi$. \end{teorema} }

-\begin{proof} {Without loss of generality we can assume that $U$ is compact, by inner regularity.} We first need to define a candidate differential.
+\begin{proof} {Without loss of generality, by inner regularity, we can assume that $U$ is compact.} We first need to define a candidate differential.
 In order to do so, we let $\chi_1,\ldots,\chi_{n_1}:U\to \Gamma(X)$ be the {$(\mu,\mathfrak{Q}(H(X)))$-measurable} map constructed in Proposition~\ref{constructionvectorfields} relative to the maps $\varphi$ and $f$.
-Having this at disposal, first, we give a definition of the homogeneous homomorphism, which a priori might be ill-given.
+Having this at our disposal, first, we give a definition of the homogeneous homomorphism, which a priori might be ill-given.
 Then, we proceed to prove that if $Df(x)$ is well defined, it is a homogeneous homomorphism and that \eqref{eqn:PANSUDIFF} holds.
 Finally, we prove that $Df(x)$ is well-defined for $\mu$-almost every $x\in U$.
 The uniqueness part is remarked, as an appendix of this proof, in \cref{rk_identity}.

 Throughout the proof for every $j=1,\ldots,n_1(\mathbb{G})$ and for $\mu\llcorner U$-almost every $x\in U$ we let, whenever they are defined, \begin{itemize} \item[($\alpha$)] $\zeta_j(x):=D(\varphi\circ \chi_{[j,x]})(\chi_{[j,x]}^{-1}(x))$, \item[($\beta$)] $\partial_j f(x):=D(f\circ \chi_{[j,x]})(\chi_{[j,x]}^{-1}(x))$. \end{itemize} Thanks to Proposition~\ref{constructionvectorfields}, recall that the maps $U\ni x\mapsto \zeta_j(x)$ and $U\ni x\mapsto \partial_j f(x)$ are {$(\mu,\mathfrak{Q}(\mathbb G))$-measurable, and $(\mu,\mathfrak{Q}(\mathbb H))$-measurable, respectively}.